 Wood News, Highland's Newsletter

 Before ever publishing a woodworking tool catalog, Highland Hardware began sending out to its customers a product-oriented newsletter called "Wood News" which featured articles on woodworking tips, hand tool techniques and woodworking updates.
 Published two or three times a year, it soon grew into a small woodworking magazine, actually one of the early examples of what came to be known as a "magalog."
-In 1992, the magazine format was merged into the store's comprehensive tool catalog, which now appears in three editions each year.
+In 1992, the magazine format was merged into the store's comprehensive tool catalog, which now appears in four editions each year.
 Its in-depth analysis of the tools we sell has won consistent praise over the years from customers, journalists and tool manufacturers.

 Highland Joins the World Wide Web